sifank/NexDome_Beaver/README.md

 Do monitor the Release Notes to see what's going on and determine if you need to clone this again.

 Anything major I'll document in this space here.
+  Do not use the Sync feature (see Main Tab)
+  At present, you will need to use the Window's Beaver configuation utility to:
+  - Set IP address if you want to use the network
+  - Update the firmware

 This document is a work in process...